DQMcgaspar6/Olympic2024_GitProject/README.md

 * data/ – Contains raw and clean datasets (excluded from GitHub via .gitignore)
 * scripts/ – Includes Python scripts and Jupyter notebooks for analysis.
 * results/ – Stores visualizations or generated reports.
-* folder_structure/ – Stores screenshots of the project structure.
+* folder_structure/ – Contains screenshots of the project directory structure, showing how files are organized.

 The datasets were sourced from Kaggle: https://www.kaggle.com/datasets/muhammadehsan02/olympic-summer-games-paris-2024/